 When housing (rental as well as homeownership) is affordable for low- and middle-income households it can promote economic and demographic growth.
 The less people have to spend on rent and mortgage, the more financial means they have for other things, such as leisure activities, education, clothes or travelling.
 This again boosts the economy in a multifaceted way.

 Aside from the economic factors, having safe, secure housing that people can afford increases people’s quality of life and sense of empowerment.
+The common terms related to projection equipment aren’t considered at this stage.

 In a recent study conducted by the Legatum Institute, Canada as a nation has been ranked as the country with the highest level of personal freedom from all of the 142 nations surveyed.
 In the 21st century the freedom to dwell in adequate housing, to have a sense of ‘home’ that is safe and secure in a neighbourhood that is accessible to transportation and public goods, are some of the most fundamental and yet widely neglected basic human rights in Canadian cities.